 Tighten up on loose change

 According to research by ING Australians collectively lose an astonishing $38.85 million a month in loose change.
 That so-called “shrapnel” hanging around in your coat pockets or lurking under the couch cushions could add up to a weekend away or more.
 Go the old school route and dump it all into a piggy bank or a large jar to be cashed in at the bank when it’s full – then treat yourself!
-Or, try ING’s Everyday Round Up, a digital savings tool that rounds up card purchases made through your ING Orange Everyday Account to the nearest $1 or $5.
+Or, try ING’s Everyday Round Up, a digital savings tool that rounds up card purchases made through your ING Orange Everyday Account to the nearest $1 or $5 of your money.
 The extra amount is automatically deposited into an ING Savings Maximiser account where it earns interest and builds up overtime.
 From little things big things grow.

 Do a mini money detox